-All cockatoos are native to Australia and the slender-billed calls southeastern Australia home.
-They prefer woodlands and open fields and will often be seen in very large flocks estimated at over 1,000 birds.
+The slender-billed cockatoo calls southeastern Australia home.
+They prefer woodlands and open fields and often travel in sizeable flocks estimated to be more than 1,000 birds.

 During the mating season, pairs will go off to build a nest near water in eucalyptus trees or rocky cliffs.
-The couple will spend their lives together and if one is lost, the other will most likely feel great sadness.
+The couple mates for life.
+If one goes missing or dies, the other experiences great sadness.

-Among cockatoos, this species is touted as having extraordinary speech abilities.
-On the flip side, they're considered a "quiet" parrot and, in the least, do not scream as loudly or as often as most.
+Of the cockatoos, this species is the best talker; it can learn complete, clear sentences and mimic words and whole sentences to near perfection.
+On the flip side, they are also considered a "quiet" parrot and do not scream as loudly or as often as most.

 Slender-Billed Cockatoo Colors and Markings

-It's a monomorphic bird, so DNA sexing is the only way to tell males from females.
-If you look closely, however, you may notice that a mature (at least 5 years old) female has a brown iris while a male has a black iris.
+This bird is monomorphic, meaning that genetic or surgical sexing is the only way to tell males from females.
+If you look closely, however, you may notice that a mature female (at least 5 years old) has a brown iris while a male has a black iris.